professorx-onesandheroes/terem-tech-test/README.md

 Lastly
 We understand software engineering requires discourse.
 Whether it’s confirming assumptions, clarification of acceptance criteria or general feedback, it’s all welcome.

+Future improvements

+- Routing
+- API integration
+- Images are in public folder, should be a url to an online resource (e.g. Azure blob)
+- Config in .env variables
+- Dark mode needs more features, just a simple version was implemented